-John Polley Brand Communications is a branding and graphic design company in Huddersfield.
-The company has been established for over 5 years with the wealth of over 25 years professional, qualified design experience in the design and branding industry.
+John Polley Brand Communications are a branding and graphic design company in Huddersfield.
+The company has been established for over 5 years with the wealth of over 25 years professionally, qualified design experience gained from commercial industry.

 We pride ourselves on providing a tailored service, unique to each of our customers.
 We offer the advice and guidance needed for successful branding and design during every stage of the branding process.
 Serving a wide variety of commercial, public sector, arts and business clients, our company enjoys the challenge and diversity of each project regardless of whether it is a commercial or not for profit design exercise.

 At the start of our relationship with each client we aim to set clearly defined objectives for the business.
 This gives each design project a targetted outcome which can then be planned and explored through every stage of the design process.

 The company enjoys working on all branding and design projects.
 We work with small, medium and large sized companies, both new and established.
 John Polley Brand Communications works with brand new enterprises like Companio Bakery based in Ancoats, Manchester, Textile designer Anna-Lisa Smith in Marsden and more recently a new optician’s practice called Allegro Optical with it’s head office in Leeds.
 We have worked on packaging designs for a drinks company called Fruity Tipples and for a novelty children’s gift range of products.

 John Polley has extensive experience as a graphic designer and branding professional.
 John was educated to degree level in Graphic Design at Nottingham University before working for a variety of design agencies.
 He worked for 9 years as the resident Graphic Designer and Digital Manager at the West Yorkshire Playhouse before leaving to become Senior Designer and Project Manager at a prominent design agency in Huddersfield.
 John took the bold and positive decision to start his own business in July 2012.

 Most projects are broken down into 5 key stages: